Pylons/pyramid/docs/zcml/static.rst

   ``Cache-Control`` headers, when any static file is served from this directive.
 This defaults to 3600 (5 minutes).
 Optional.

+``permission``
+  Used to specify the :term:`permission` required by a user to execute this static view.
+This value defaults to the string ``__no_permission_required__``.
+The ``__no_permission_required__`` string is a special sentinel which indicates that, even if a :term:`default permission` exists for the current application, the static view should be renderered to completely anonymous users.
+  This default value is permissive because, in most web apps, static resources seldom need protection from viewing.
+You should use this option only if you register a static view which points at a directory that contains resources which should be shown only if the calling user has (according to the :term:`authorization policy`) a particular permission.

 Examples
 ~~~~~~~~